BB Queen

 BB Queen is the second studio album by Philadelphia-based rapper Bahamadia.
-BB Queen was released on July 25, 2000 through Good Vibe Recordings.
+BB Queen was released on July 25, 2000, through Good Vibe Recordings.
 BB Queen was Bahamadia's first release in four years, since her debut album, Kollage, which was released in 1996.
 The album peaked at number 25 on the Billboard Independent Albums Chart.

 Critical reception

-Matt Conaway of AllMusic gave the project 4 out of 5 stars, writing that "..the hypnotic lounge music of Jay Dee's soulful apprentices Dwele and EQ enables Bahamadia's subtle flow more of an opportunity to truly flourish [than on Kollage]."
+Matt Conaway of AllMusic wrote that "the hypnotic lounge music of Jay Dee's soulful apprentices Dwele and EQ enables Bahamadia's subtle flow more of an opportunity to truly flourish [than on Kollage]".